Sponsored by Allianz Travel Insurance

 I’ll never forget the fun we had searching for the wild ponies of Shackleford Banks barrier islands in the Cape Lookout National Seashore region with my parents and rising over the sand dunes to see them grazing on the grass.
 My Dad was spellbound.
 It was a memory.

-You can also see the wild horses in Corolla at the northern end of the Outer Banks.
+You can also see the wild horses in Corolla at the northern end of the Outer Banks, as well as on Carova beach.
 You can see them on a wild horse tour, or if you have your own a 4WD, cruise along the beach (permit needed) until you find them,

 You can also see wild horses on Ocracoke Island in a secluded 180-acre area enclosure on the sound side of the Cape Hatteras National Seashore.
 Seeing the Ocracoke wild mustangs remains high on our North Carolina bucket list.